-There is an exegetical battle taking place over this issue with each side claiming biblical justification for its position.
-This just underscores the problem with using the bible as a source of values.
+There is an exegetical battle taking place over this issue with each side claiming biblical authority for its position.
+And this just underscores the underlying problem of using the bible as a source of our values.
 An ancient literary collection can no longer fill that need.
 It is simply not up to the task.

-I wish that they would realize that the problem isn’t with how we interpret the book.
+I wish that these liberal religious thinkers would come to the realization that the problem does not lie with how we interpret the book.
 The problem is the book.